 This is our story—Isabeau’s and mine—our Folie à deux.

-Morgan D’Arcy is a classical pianist, an English lord and a vampire.
+Morgan D’Arcy is an English lord, a classical pianist, and a vampire.
 He has everything except what he desires most—Isabeau.
-When she was a child, he appeared to her as the Angel Gabriel, influencing her life and career choice, preparing her to become Lady D’Arcy.
+As the Angel Gabriel he’s steered her life and career choice, preparing her to become Lady D’Arcy.
 Many forces oppose Morgan’s daring plan—not the least of which is Vampyre law.
-A vampire must not sire a child on a mortal.

 AMAZING 12-minute excerpt podcast: http://ghostinthemachinepodcast.com/?p=422 Read by Ex-Royal Air Force officer and very British gentleman, John Macrae-Hall.
 Drop by and be entertained and engaged by John’s voice!